YangXiaozhou/yangxiaozhou.github.io/_posts/2020-10-20-EM-algorithm-explained.md

 tags: expectation-maximization statistical-learning clustering inference
 ---

-*A comprehensive guide to the classic and elegant EM algorithm: intuitions, maths, worked examples, and Python implementation to illustrate what it does, how it works, and why it works.*
+*A comprehensive guide to the EM algorithm with intuitions, examples, Python implementation, and maths*

 Yes!
 Let's talk about the expectation-maximization algorithm (EM, for short).
-If you are in the data science/machine learning "bubble", you've probably come across EM at some point in time and wondered: What is EM, and do I need to know it?
+If you are in the data science "bubble", you've probably come across EM at some point in time and wondered: What is EM, and do I need to know it?

-Well, let's see.
-It's the algorithm that solves Gaussian mixture model, a popular clustering approach.
-The Baum-Welch algorithm that solves hidden Markov model problems is a special case of EM.
-It's taught in almost all computational statistics classes.
-It's a classic, powerful, and versatile statistical learning technique that also extends itself in many ways: Monte Carlo EM, Stochastic EM, and Online EM, to name a few.
-This article is my take on introducing EM for what it is, how it works, and why it works.
+It's the algorithm that solves **Gaussian mixture models**, a popular clustering approach.
+The Baum-Welch algorithm essential to **hidden Markov models** is a special type of EM.
+It works with both big and small data; it thrives when there are missing information while other techniques fail.
+It's such a classic, powerful, and versatile statistical learning technique that it's taught in almost all computational statistics classes.
+After reading this article, you could gain a strong understanding of the EM algorithm and know when and how to use it.

 We start with two motivating examples (unsupervised learning and evolution).
-Then we see what exactly EM is in its general form.
-We get back in action and use EM to solve the two examples.
-For those curious souls, we then explain both intuitively and mathematically why EM works like a charm.
+Next we see what EM is in its general form.
+We jump back in action and use EM to solve the two examples.
+We then explain both intuitively and mathematically why EM works like a charm.
 Lastly, a summary of this article and some further topics are presented.

 * TOC
 {:toc}